starknet-io/SNIPs/SNIPS/snip-6.md

 trait ISRC6 {
     /// @notice Execute a transaction through the account
     /// @param calls The list of calls to execute
-    /// @return The list of each call return value (serialized) fn __execute__(calls: Array<Call>) -> Array<Span<felt252>>;
+    /// @return The list of each call's serialized return value fn __execute__(calls: Array<Call>) -> Array<Span<felt252>>;

     /// @notice Assert whether the transaction is valid to be executed